Skip to main content

 tip

 Documents can use data from any datasource, not just UniFi.
-If you are using a Microsoft SQL Server database as your source, you may need to add the parameter TrustServerCertificate=true; to your connection string to avoid a cerfiticate-related error.
+If you are using a Microsoft SQL Server database as your source, you may need to add the parameter TrustServerCertificate=true; to your connection string to avoid a certificate-related error.

 The API Endpoint